-Lakewood's rental housing safety inspection program ensures that existing rental stock is maintained to prevent deterioration and blight.
-Codified at Chapter 5.60 of the Lakewood Municipal Code (LMC), rental units more than ten years old must pass a compliance inspection every five years as a condition of receiving a business license.
+Lakewood has a rental housing safety program (RHSP) to ensure that existing rental stock is safe and maintained and to prevent deterioration and blight.
+It is codified in Chapter 5.60 of the Lakewood Municipal Code (LMC).
+This program requires rental units more than ten years old to pass a compliance inspection every five years as a condition of receiving a business license.
 If deficiencies are found, the property owner must reimburse the City for tenant costs related to relocation or transitional housing.
 This provision prevents displacement and reduces the financial burden tenants may experience.